tud-if-ff/analytical_calculation_model_residual_stress/README.md

 This software was developed at the Chair of Forming and Machining Processes of the Technical University of Dresden.

-This following persons taked part in the software development:
+This following persons participated in the software development:

 * Thomas Werner (main developer)
 * Fabio Simon (main developer)